 1. Arriving and leaving school

-- Staff will help students in and out of the building to ensure social distancing is being maintained.
+- Staff will help students in and out of the building and work to maintain social distancing outside of the classroom.

 - Hand sanitizer dispensers will be available at all entrances and exits.

-- Floor stickers will show students how to maintain social distancing in lines, restrooms, offices and other spaces.
+- Floor stickers will show students how to maintain social distancing while standing in lines, restrooms, offices and other spaces.

 - Families and caregivers who drop off and pick up their children will need to do so at specific entrances.
 Staff will then escort students to and from their classrooms.